 Kathmandu, the capital city of Nepal, is known for its rich history, ancient temples, and vibrant culture.
 Some of the key attractions in Kathmandu include:

 • Durbar Square: A UNESCO World Heritage Site with ancient palaces, temples, and courtyards.
 Visit the living Goddess Kumari at Kumari House.
-The best time to pay the courtesy to Kumari is between 10 am to 11 am in the morning and 3 pm to 4 pm at the evening time.
+The best time to pay the courtesy to Kumari is between 10 am to 11 am and 3 pm to 4 pm time.

 • Boudhanath Stupa: One of the largest Buddhist stupas in the world, an important pilgrimage site.
 Where you can experience the Mandala and Thanka paintings at Monastery and School.

 • Pashupatinath Temple: A sacred Hindu temple dedicated to Lord Shiva, located on the banks of the Bagmati River.
 It is dedicated to an incarnation of the Hindu god Shiva.

 • Swayambhunath Stupa: Also known as the Monkey Temple, it offers a panoramic view of the city.
 The Mountain views are clearly seen from the top.

 2. Bhaktapur City Tour

 Bhaktapur is a one of the oldest, historic ethnic city located about 13 kilometers east of Kathmandu, Nepal.
 It is one of the three ancient royal cities in the Kathmandu Valley, along with Kathmandu and Patan.
 Bhaktapur is renowned for its well-preserved medieval architecture, intricate wood carvings, and rich cultural heritage.
 Here's an overview of Bhaktapur city: